lux-liang/Robust-Audio-Deepfake-Evolution/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Original AASIST Implementation:** This repository builds upon the AASIST framework by NAVER Corp.
-(2021).
-The original AASIST code is licensed under MIT License.
-See [NOTICE](NOTICE) for details.

 ---

 ## Acknowledgments

+This project is built upon the **AASIST** framework (NAVER Corp., 2021) and integrates Mamba architecture for enhanced robustness.

 - **AASIST** (NAVER Corp., 2021) - Base framework and SincNet implementation
 - **Mamba** (Gu & Dao, 2024) - State space model architecture